 Glamour magazine, is published by Conde Nast publication.
-Founded in 1939 in the United States, today Glamour Magazine is now published in more than 15 countries including Hungary and is publish by Ringier Axel Springer, we talked to Krisztina Maroy Editor in Chief of Glamour Magazine Hungary, to find out how she make her way to the top, and what she thinks about fashion.
+Founded in 1939 in the United States, today Glamour Magazine is now published in more than 15 countries including Hungary and is publish by Ringier Axel Springer, we talked to Krisztina Maroy Editor in Chief of Glamour Magazine Hungary, to find out how she made her way to the top, and what she thinks about fashion.

 What your dream job was when you were a child?

 I wanted to be a journalist from the age of 12.
-I said it to everyone who ask me what I want to be when I grow up.
-I imagined journalists are siting in coffee shops, smoking, talking, they are very artistic, well connected and they are creating something extraordinary every day.
-Of course this romantic or much rather dark romantic vision is quite far from reality, specially that I did not become a „serious” journalist as I was from my early childhood very attracted to clothing and fashion as well.
+I said it to everyone who asks me what I want to be when I grow up.
+I imagined journalists are sitting in coffee shops, smoking, talking, they are very artistic, well connected and they are creating something extraordinary every day.
+Of course this romantic or much rather dark romantic vision is quite far from reality, especially that I did not become a „serious” journalist as I was from my early childhood very attracted to clothing and fashion as well.
 This two was my main interest and it will stay for a lifetime, I guess.